-- The disclosure must be provided alongside the product or service agreement as an information sheet at point of sale.
-The information sheet must contain essential information in a 'one-pager' that's clear, plain, comprehensible and not misleading for consumers.
-It must include key facts and key risks specific to the product or service. - The disclosure must be in an accessible, durable, storable format, and the digital format of the disclosure must be available on the product webpage if the product information is available online.
+• The disclosure must be provided alongside the product or service agreement as an information sheet at the point of sale (or equivalent).
+The information sheet must contain essential information in a 'one-pager' that's clear, plain language, comprehensible and not misleading for consumers.
+It must include key facts and risks specific to the product or service.